 Increased menstrual pain

-Stomach pain, cramps, or gas
+Stomach pain, cramps, constipation, gas

 Serious Side Effects

 Alternatively, some side effects should be immediately discussed with your doctor if they arise.
-From most to least common, these include:

 Inability to sit still